codedemonuk/operations-review-2022/src/index.md

 - New committee rooms to be equipped with hybrid meeting AV and webcasting.
 - Meeting rooms to be equipped for hybrid meetings.
 - Chambers AV system to be reviewed.
-- Councillor devices and needs to be reviewed.
+- Councillor devices and requirements to be reviewed.
-- Expand Civic Offices Wifi.

 Cyber Security